zubaird/review-week-topics/react/02-tools-and-architecture.md

 ### Next Steps

 ## Questions

-Who is using react? [https://www.airbnb.com/](https://www.airbnb.com/) What does it look like?
+Who is using react? [https://www.airbnb.com/](https://www.airbnb.com/) How are they using it?
+What does their component structure look like?
 Visualize a page...how would it be done in react?